eprbell/rp2/docs/user_faq.md

 Of course the user still needs to keep all the documentation for previous years as well as for the current year.
 Also they will need to keep the same accounting method they were using previously: to switch accounting method (e.g. from FIFO to LIFO) it's necessary to speak to a tax professional first.

+### What Differentiates RP2 From Other Crypto Tax Software?
+RP2 has all of the following features:
+* 100% privacy-focused;
+* 100% open-source;
+* 100% free;
+* 100% non-commercial;
+* powerful and robust.

+This means that with RP2 there are no transaction limits, no premium versions, no payment requests, no personal data collected (at risk of being hacked), no account creation, no unauditable source code, etc.

+### What's the Difference Between Rotki and RP2?
+One difference is that RP2 is 100% free and non-commercial, whereas Rotki is a commercial product: their free offering has transaction limits and other constraints that can be lifted by purchasing the premium product.
+Another difference relates to privacy protection: to access premium features in Rotki the user needs to open an account on the Rotki web site and pay them (thus disclosing some personal information to them), whereas on RP2 no personal information ever leaves the user's computer.
+See also the question on [what differentiates RP2 from other crypto tax software](#what-differentiates-rp2-from-other-crypto-tax-software).

 ### Can I Avoid Writing the Input Spreadsheet Manually?
 You can generate it automatically using [DaLI](https://github.com/eprbell/dali-rp2), the data loader and input generator for RP2.